kidzideaztech/plugins/README.md

 The calling card is the function triggered when the user sends a specific word between colons (e.g. :stickers:).

 ## Plugin Requirements
-1. Plugins must not interact with native code, methods, or collections 1A.
-Plugins must not interact with any of the native's apps collections directly, they must only use the PluginAPI
+### Plugins must not interact with native code, methods, or collections
+Plugins must not interact with any of the native's apps collections directly, they must only use the PluginAPI.

-  1B.
-Plugins must not interact with any of the native's apps server methods, they must only use the PluginAPI
+Plugins must not interact with any of the native's apps server methods, they must only use the PluginAPI.

-  1C.
-Plugins must not interact with any of the native's apps functions, other then the PluginAPI functions
+Plugins must not interact with any of the native's apps functions, other then the PluginAPI functions.

-2. Calling Cards must be short, and only call the plugins code 2A.
-Calling Cards may only call either a Meteor Method setup **inside the plugins code** or a function defined **inside the plugins code**
+### Calling Cards must be short, and only call the plugins code
+Calling Cards may only call either a Meteor Method setup **inside the plugins code** or a function defined **inside the plugins code**.

-  2B.
 Calling Cards may only be 1 line long.
 Everything should take place inside the plugin code, the calling card just activates it